Colorado wildfire grows by more than 100,000 acres in a day, forcing hundreds to flee

-The blaze in Grand County, Colo., about a two-hour drive northwest of Denver and at an altitude of about 9,000 feet, forced the hasty evacuations of all of Grand Lake and parts of Granby, among other communities, and has reportedly destroyed an unknown number of structures.
+The blaze has all the hallmarks of climate change.
+It’s burning at 9,000 feet in elevation at a time of year when it should be snowing.
+The fire is also raging in the midst of a severe drought, aggravated by record heat, through stands of trees killed or weakened by a bark beetle infestation.

-The fire’s size means that three of the top five blazes on record in Colorado have occurred this year.
-The largest fire on record, the Cameron Peak Fire, is still burning just west of Fort Collins.
-The fire is still growing, burning into Rocky Mountain National Park, which is now closed to the public.
+The East Troublesome Fire is now the fourth-largest wildfire in Colorado history.
+Three of the state’s five largest wildfires on record have now occurred in 2020.
+The largest, the Cameron Peak Fire, is still burning just west of Fort Collins.

 Noel Livingston, who leads the team of firefighters tackling this blaze as incident commander for Pacific Northwest Team Three, said that crews saw an “amazing amount of fire spread yesterday.”

 At times, National Weather Service Doppler radar showed the smoke plume from the blaze towering close to 40,000 feet above the surface, a sign of extreme fire behavior.
-Typically, at such a high elevation in the state, the weather at this time of year would be snowy, rather than having such a high wildfire danger.
+Typically, at such a high elevation in the state, the weather at this time of year would not result in such a high wildfire danger.
+Instead, a red flag warning for “critical” fire weather risk is in effect through 7 p.m. local time Thursday, with winds forecast to gust up to 50 mph, making efforts to increase fire containment difficult.

 “We saw about 20 miles of fire growth throughout the day and throughout the night, which equated to about 100,000 acres of additional fire activity,” Livingston said.

+Livingston said the fire burned quickly through heavily forested areas north of Granby and Grand Lake.

+There are indications via satellite imagery that the fire may jump the continental divide in Rocky Mountain National Park, despite areas of the park that are above the tree line.
+That would be a rare, if not unprecedented, occurrence.

-The ingredients for the massive, rapid growth of this fire, Livingston said, were the timbered stands of trees, many of which had been weakened or killed by beetle invasions in recent year, a phenomena linked to climate change that is occurring across vast stretches of the West and into Canada.
+The ingredients for the massive, rapid growth of this fire, Livingston said, were the thick stands of trees, many of which had been weakened or killed by beetle invasions in recent years, a phenomena linked to climate change that is occurring across vast stretches of the West and into Canada.

-As temperatures have increased in Colorado, it has given once scarce pests, including mountain bark beetles, that were held in check by extremely cold winter temperatures, an opportunity to spread and damage or destroy entire stands of trees.
-In some ecosystems, these dead or weakened trees can accelerate blazes, while in others they may actually slow down some wildfires, studies have shown.
+As temperatures have increased in Colorado, it has given once-scarce pests, including mountain bark beetles, that were held in check by extremely cold winter temperatures, an opportunity to spread and damage or destroy trees.
+Studies have shown that in some ecosystems, these dead or weakened trees can accelerate blazes, while in others they may actually slow down some wildfires.

-Livingston also pointed to “extremely dry conditions” and strong winds that pushed the fire through the timbered areas.
+Livingston also pointed to extremely dry conditions and strong winds that pushed the fire through the timbered areas.
 Winds near the fire were gusting to 60 mph at times on Wednesday.

 Grand County Sheriff Brett Schroetlin published a Facebook video around 1 a.m.
 Thursday explaining how tough the night had been.

-The winds were strong and as a result, the fire’s behavior was, as well.
+The winds were strong and, as a result, the fire’s behavior was as well.

 “As we drive around this northern part of Grand County, I don’t know what we’ll see in the morning, to be honest,” he said.
 “But you know what?
 Together, as a community, we’re going to get through this.”